XanderWangXY/legged_gym_wxy/README.md

     - Clone this repository
    - `cd legged_gym && pip install -e .`
 6. others
-    - `pip install wandb gym pybullet opencv-python`
+    - `pip install wandb gym pybullet opencv-python pyfqmr pydelatin`

 ### CODE STRUCTURE ###
 1. Each environment is defined by an env file (`legged_robot.py`) and a config file (`legged_robot_config.py`).
 The config file contains two classes: one containing  all the environment parameters (`LeggedRobotCfg`) and one for the training parameters (`LeggedRobotCfgPPo`).